Designist/Convert2IPA/README.md

 Approximate conversion from orthography to IPA.

 Conversion process requires a `.rules` file.
-We provide example files for Spanish and Maltese.
+We provide example files for Spanish, Maltese, and Korean.

 To view this site locally, we recommend using [Python's SimpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html).
 Run the following command from the Convert2IPA directory:
 ```